TuragIk/Home-Lab/README.md

      sudo apt install p7zip-full -y  # For Linux
      ```
 3. Set up the virtual machine:
-   - Locate the extracted Virtual Disk Image (.vdi) file.
+   - Locate the extracted VirtualBox Machine Definition file.
-   - Simply double-click the `.vdi` file, and VirtualBox will automatically set up the VM.
+   - Simply double-click the VirtualBox Machine Definition file, and VirtualBox will automatically set up the VM.

 ---